 There are several aspects of the results that are worth noting.
-First, data and computation reordering are most effective at reducing misses for caches with a large block or line size.
+First, data and computation reorderings are most effective at reducing misses for caches with a large block or line size.
 For this reason reductions in TLB misses were the greatest, and those for L2 were greater than those for primary cache.
 Second, a combination of data and computation reorderings performed dramatically better than using any specific type of data or computation reordering in isolation.
-Hilbert data reordering combined with either Hilbert computation reordering or computation reordering based on multi-level blocking reduced TLB misses by a factor of 160, L2 misses by a factor of 10, and primary cache misses by a factor of 4.
-This strategy reduced the miss ratios for L1 cache from 23.4% to 6.1%, for L2 cache from 61.7% to 6.3%, and for
+Hilbert data reordering combined with Hilbert computation reordering reduced TLB misses by a factor of 160, L2 misses by a factor of 10, and primary cache misses by a factor of 4.
+This strategy reduced the miss ratios for L1 cache from 23.4% to 6.1%, for L2 cache from 61.7% to 6.3%, and for TLB from 9.7% to 0.06%.4 In terms of reducing execution cycles, Hilbert-based data and computation reordering performed the best, yielding a factor of four overall reduction in cycles.
+While the Morton blocking strategy was competitive even without data reordering, once the data and computation are in Hilbert order for this density of interactions, there is essentially no benefit to blocking.
+Particles do not have so many neighbors that evaluating all interactions for a single particle causes significant evictions.
+(The average interaction density in these experiments was 105 interactions per particle.)
+In addition to the blocking results reported in the table, we also experimented with multi-level blocking based on Hilbert rather than Morton orderings.
+For the interaction density we studied, the higher overhead of computing Hilbert keys for the interactions masked any potential performance benefits.